artefactual/atom-docs/user-manual/import-export/csv-import.rst

    in addition to related entities, **notes cannot be deleted or updated with this method**

-   If you wish to make updates to these entitites or fields, consider using the "Delete and replace" update option instead - though be sure to read up on the behavior and limitations of that method as well!
+   If you wish to make updates to these entities or fields, consider using the "Delete and replace" update option instead - though be sure to read up on the behavior and limitations of that method as well!